xiaotied/learn-coding/Note.md

 #### Notes
 1. `ord()` function transfer str to ASCII
 2. Two pointer
-    i.
-Start from beginning and end
+    1. Start from beginning and end
-    ii.
-For loop length should be half of the input string iii.
-Use `//` to do a floor value
+    2. For loop length should be half of the input string
+    3. Use `//` to do a floor value
 4. Use index to get particular str in python

 ```python